What Is Stormwater?

 National Municipal Separate Storm Sewer System (MS4) Needs Assessment Survey

-The WEF Stormwater Community conducts the MS4 Needs Assessment Survey biennially to understand the challenges, drivers, and resource needs within the MS4 sector by:
+WEF conducts the National MS4 Needs Assessment Survey biennially to understand the challenges, drivers, and resource needs within the MS4 sector by:

 • Identifying MS4 program challenges and drivers.